This is an article on how to buy a cheap used dirt bike.

 • CLEAN, make sure that the bike is very clean.

-• Check if engine is working properly.
+Check if the engine is working properly.

 • Check for compression by pushing down on the Kickstarter.